TEAMPB/ollama4j-vaadin-ui/README.md

 # Ollama4j-UI

-This project should be seen as a showcase to create a java based frontend application (using the [Vaadin](https://vaadin.com/)-Framework) for model interaction against the [Ollama](https://ollama.ai) using the Java [ollama4j](https://github.com/amithkoujalgi/ollama4j) API.
+This project should be seen as a showcase to create a java based frontend application (using the [Vaadin](https://vaadin.com/)-Framework on top of an [OpenLiberty](https://openliberty.io/) JakartaEE10 server) for model interaction against the [Ollama](https://ollama.ai) using the Java [ollama4j](https://github.com/amithkoujalgi/ollama4j) API.

 It should be considered a set of samples / use cases rather than a fully-functional interchained application serving each and every aspect of AI driven applications.